Maxpeng92/Hadoop-LogProc/README.md

 		- Performs a cross-product between records in set of Br and Bl.
 		- Output: (null, r*l) which r*l is joined record

-**Potential problem:** When the key cardinality is small or when the data is highly skewed, all the records for a given join key may not fit in memory (Br + Bl, mostly Bl).
+**Potential problem:** When the key cardinality is small or when the data is highly skewed, all the records for a given join key may not fit in memory (Br + Bl, mostly Bl), R and L are moved across the network.

 Improved Repartition Join
 =======